Anticipating Your Needs, Exceeding Your Expectations

 If you divide your IRA now, you will need to calculate a distribution for each one, but it can be worth the trouble.
-Under the new rules, your IRA can be divided even after you die.
-Splitting a large IRA can also save estate taxes.
+However, you can also “wait-and-see” because, under the new rules, your IRA can be divided even after you die.

 16. What are estate taxes and why should I care?

 Estate taxes are different from, and in addition to, income taxes.
-When you die, your estate must pay estate taxes if its net value (including your tax-deferred accounts) is more than the amount exempt at that time.
-Currently in 2010 there is no federal estate tax, but it is scheduled to return in 2011 with a $1 million exemption and a 55% tax rate.
-Some states also have their own death or inheritance tax.
+When you die, your estate must pay estate taxes if its net value (including your tax-deferred retirement accounts) is more than the amount exempt at that time.
+The federal exemption is currently $5.49 million (for deaths during 2017 – the amount adjusts annually for inflation under current law).
+Every dollar over the exempt amount is taxed at 40%.
+Some states also have their own estate/inheritance tax, so your estate could be exempt from federal tax but not from state tax.

 Estate taxes must be paid in cash, usually within nine months of your death.
-If money must be withdrawn from a tax-deferred account to pay the estate taxes, the result can be disastrous because income taxes must be paid on the money that is withdrawn to pay the estate taxes.
+If money must be withdrawn from a tax-deferred account to pay the estate taxes, the result can be disastrous – because income taxes must be paid on the money that is withdrawn.

 17. What can I do about estate taxes?